Skip to main content

 This page has been translated using TexTra by NICT.
 Please note that the translation may not be completely accurate.If you find any mistranslations, we appreciate your feedback on the "Request form for improving the automatic translation ".

-1. Enactment of the Public Records and Archives Management Law
+1. Enactment of the Public Records and Archives Management Act

-In July 2009, the "Act on the Management of Public Records and Archives" (Act No. 66 of 2009; hereinafter referred to as the "Public Records and Archives Management Act"; under the jurisdiction of the Cabinet Office) was enacted.
-With the enactment of the Public Records and Archives Management Act, the government as a whole was to create and manage public records and archives based on unified rules.
+In July 2009, the "Act on the Management of Public Records and Archives" (Act No. 66 of 2009; hereinafter referred to as the "Public Records and Archives Management Act"; under the jurisdiction of Cabinet Office) was enacted.
+With the enactment of the Public Records and Archives Management Act, the entire government will create and manage public records and archives based on unified rules.

-*For details, please refer to the Cabinet Office website " Kumon Document Management ".
+*For details, please visit the Cabinet Office website " Kumonjo Kanri ".

 • Administrative document

-Documents prepared or obtained by employees of an Administrative Organ in the course of their duties and held by the Administrative Organ for organizational use by its employees (Article 2, Paragraph 4 of the Public Records and Archives Management Act)
+Documents prepared or obtained by officials of an administrative organ in the course of their duties, which are held by the administrative organ for organizational use by officials of the administrative organ (Article 2, Paragraph 4 of the Public Records and Archives Management Act)

 • Corporate document

-Documents prepared or obtained by an officer or employee of an Incorporated Administrative Agency, etc. in the course of his / her duties, which are held by the Incorporated Administrative Agency, etc. for organizational use by its officers or employees (Article 2, Paragraph 5 of the Public Records and Archives Management Act)
+Documents prepared or obtained by officers or employees of an incorporated administrative agency, etc. in the course of their duties, which are held by the incorporated administrative agency, etc. for organizational use by its officers or employees (Article 2, paragraph (5) of the Public Records and Archives Management Act)

 • Specified Historical Public Records and Archives